basiqio/basiq-connect-ui/README.md

 # Basiq Blink JSClient Example

+You can see an example implementation in the index.html file

 ## Introduction

-This example will explain the basic implementation of Basic Blink service into your web application using our JS client.
+This example will explain the basic implementation of Basiq Blink service into your web application using our JS client.
 The JS client will display a modal window centered in the viewport, which will allow the user to connect to their bank account.
 The focus of the developer is on the business logic, not on the implementation details.